stepas-toliautas/enccs-instructor-training/content/teaching-strategies.md

     advanced and optional?
 Make that clear.

-## Teach teaching
+## Team teaching

-- Demonstration-based teaching require two different types of focus:
+Demonstration-based teaching require two different types of focus:
 - Doing the mechanical steps as a demonstration
 - Explaining why you are doing it

-- This is a lot for one person to keep in mind, so can multiple people work together for this?
-- Team teaching idea:
+This is a lot for one person to keep in mind, so can multiple people work together for this?
+Team teaching idea:
 - One person is doing the demonstrations
 - One person is giving the commentary about what they are doing
 - The lecture becomes a discussion between two people instead.

+.. admonition:: Co-teaching

+   Wikipedia: Co-teaching or team teaching is the division of labor between educators to plan, organize, instruct and make assessments on the same group of students, generally in the a common classroom,[1] and often with a strong focus on those teaching as a team complementing one another's particular skills or other strengths.

 Advantages:
-- This reduces the pressure on each person (reduces demo effect)
-- You are less likely to forget things
-- It slows you down in teaching
-- It makes the lesson more interesting to listen to
-- One person can follow questions
-- Great for introducing new instructors (which half is easier to start with?)
+- The course seems very interactive, much more so than expecting students to speak up.
+The co-teacher can take on the "voice of the audience".
+- Quicker preparation time since co-teachers can rely on each other in unexpected situations.
+- One co-teacher can be effectively learning at the same time and thus acting as the "voice of the audience" in another way.
+- Great way to onboard new instructors - extensive training and preparation no longer needed.
+- More active minds means better able to watch and react to other feedback, such as HackMD or chat.
+- Less workload - one person does not have to prepare perfectly, any uncertainty can usually be quickly answered by the other.

 Disadvantage:
 - Requires two people's time
 - Requires coordination when preparing (slows you down in preparation)
 - Unfamiliar concept to most people

+### Strategies

+In reality, these strategies are mixed and matched even within a lesson, and there are many things between these:

+- One person gives lectures, one does the typing during demos.
+- "Interview": One primarily doing the "teaching", one guiding by asking questions - either as an interviewer or as a virtual learner.

+Things that don't work (are not team teaching):

+- Dividing up a lesson into parts, each person gives different parts independently.

+---

 ## Questions

 - Questions are great, and important for any practical and interactive class
 - But questions in main room doesn't scale to very large rooms.
-- CodeRefinery strategy: HackMD for questions
+- ENCCS strategy: HackMD for questions
   - Chat is not good enough, you can't reply to old things
   - HackMD allows threaded replies and follow up later
   - You need some other helpers to watch HackMD and answer, and bring